Mailu/Mailu/docs/contributors/guidelines.rst

 ``/admin/api``.

 Traffic directed to ``/`` should be routed to an endpoint on the admin container responsible for dynamically redirecting it.
+That last redirect must use a 302.

+Any traffic to a non existing endpoint must return a 404.

 How authentication should work